Quantum theory of molecular orientations: Toy model: hydrogen molecule in two dimensions

 \section{Toy model: hydrogen molecule in two dimensions}

-We demonstrate a simple example of the molecules species classification and monodromy effects using diatomic molecules, pinned at their center of mass and confined to rotate in the $\x\y$ plane.
+We demonstrate a simple example of the nuclear spin isomer classification and monodromy effects using diatomic molecules, pinned at their center of mass and confined to rotate in the $\x\y$ plane.
 All rotations in this section are restricted to be around the $\z$ axis.

 An example of an asymmetric diatomic in two dimensions is \ce{HCl}.
 Its state space is that same as that of the planar rotor (\textit{a.k.a.}\ a particle on a circle) \cite{albert_general_2017}.
 Rotor momentum states \(|\ell\ket\) are labeled by an integer $\ell$; their sign determines whether the rotor is spinning clockwise or counterclockwise.
 The rotor's momentum operator \(\hat{\ell}\) satisfies $\hat{\ell}|\ell\ket=\ell|\ell\ket$.
 Rotor position states,